oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 · Bonus of the top earner among the employees who were hired in the same year as the employee, regardless of their department.
 If the bonus is null, the bonus must be shown as 0.

-The report must be ordered by department_id and hire_date.
+The report must be ordered by department_id and hire_date.</strong>

 ```sql
 select